app-obs/go/README.md

 Its primary goal is to make robust instrumentation easy and consistent across all microservices in a project.

+For a detailed guide to the public API, see the [API Reference](./doc/API.md).

 ## Features

 - **Unified Tracing API**: Write your instrumentation code once and seamlessly switch between `OTLP` and `Datadog` backends via configuration.
 Also supports a `none` type to disable tracing completely.